Where can I find Florida statutes that pertain to elections?

 What is the Voting Rights Act?

-The Voting Rights Act, adopted initially in 1965 and extended in 1970, 1975, and 1982 codifies and effectuates the 15th Amendment's permanent guarantee that, throughout the nation, no person shall be denied the right to vote on account of race or color.
+The Voting Rights Act, adopted initially in 1965 and extended in 1970, 1975, 1982 and 2006, codifies and effectuates the 15th Amendment's permanent guarantee that, throughout the nation, no person shall be denied the right to vote on account of race or color.
 In addition, the Act contains several special provisions that set even more stringent requirements in certain jurisdictions throughout the country.
-For example, the Act struck down literacy requirements for voting used in six southern states.
+For example, the Act struck down literacy requirements for voting used in several southern states.

 What is the Americans with Disabilities Act?